 The concepts of Simulated and Immersive Environments 1 and 3 were identical, but year 3 students were expected to possess and demonstrate a greater range of critical and reflective thinking, medial and theoretical awareness, practical ability and own initiative than year 2 students.

 Daniel Cermak-Sassenrath.
-Simulated and Immersive Environments 1/3: Embodiment, Tangible Interaction and Games, Course, Auckland University of Technology, Auckland, 2011, Semester 1.
+Simulated and Immersive Environments 1/3: Playing on the Edge, Course, Auckland University of Technology, Auckland, 2012, Semester 1.